 *Transfrontier Conservation is the cooperative management of wildlife and natural resources at an ecosystem level by one or more nations.
 To learn more, please visit The SADC Transfrontier Conservation Area (TFCA) Portal.

-Visitors coming to Africa’s Eden can expect to experience these fantastic features:
+Today, visitors coming to Africa’s Eden can expect to experience these fantastic features:

-- The ancient culture and heritage of Tsodilo Hills, Mana Pools and Matobo
+- The ancient culture and heritage of Tsodilo Hills, Mana Pools and Matobo National Park

 - World-class sport-fishing fishing and wildlife tourism experiences